 Gifts and contributions and endowment income are the primary sources of revenue for the Foundation.
-In addition, financial support received for services provided to the University of New Hampshire is recognized as revenue by the Foundation.
-During 2019, excluding new endowment gifts, the Foundation's endowment pool experienced a net decrease of \$89 after distributions of \$11,228, as compared to a net increase of \$5,065 after distributions of \$10,813 in 2018, and a net increase of \$13,932 after distributions of \$10,413 in 2017.
+In addition, financial support received for services provided to UNH is recognized as revenue by the Foundation.
+During 2020, excluding new endowment gifts, the Foundation's endowment pool experienced a net decrease of \$8,443 after distributions of \$11,765.
+This compares to a net decrease of \$89 after distributions of \$11,228 in 2019, and a net increase of \$5,065 after distributions of \$10,813 in 2018.

 Expenses include gifts transferred to UNH, distributions (payout to purpose) to UNH for endowed scholarships and programs, compensation costs, interest on annuities, supplies and other expenses.
-Salaries and fringe benefits comprised \$6,113 (19.9%) of the Foundation's total expenses in 2019 as compared to \$5,021 (15.8%) of the Foundation's total expenses in 2018.
+Salaries and fringe benefits comprised \$6,959 (20.1%) of the Foundation's total expenses in 2020 as compared to \$6,113 (19.9%) of the Foundation's total expenses in 2019.
+The increase in 2020 was primarily attributable to filling new and vacant frontline fundraising positions.
 Expenses were within the approved budget.
-The increase in 2019 was primarily attributable to moving the Gift Planning and Annual Giving departments formally into the Foundation's budget.

-USNH Funds Transfer in 2018 consisted of six endowment funds that were originally created in and held in the USNH endowment pool.
-Following the founding of the UNH Foundation in 1989, identically purposed funds had been created at various times by the same donors within the UNH Foundation endowment pool.
-In August 2017, the New Hampshire Probate Court approved a petition by USNH to transfer the USNH funds into the respective UNHF funds in order to simplify and improve fund administration.
+The USNH Funds Transfer in 2018 consisted of six endowment funds that were originally created in and held in the USNH endowment pool.
+Following the founding of the University of New

+Hampshire Foundation, Inc. in 1989, identically purposed funds had been created at various times by the same donors within the Foundation endowment pool.
+In August 2017, the New Hampshire Probate Court approved a petition by USNH to transfer the USNH funds into the respective Foundation funds in order to simplify and improve fund administration.
 No further transfers of this nature are expected in the future.